An international transfer applicant is a student who wishes to study at our university on an F-1 (student) visa,

 school to check if this option is available.

 3. Official English translations of all academic records including certificates, degrees or diplomas

 4. Affidavit of Financial Support including bank statements or scholarship letter

-5. Official TOEFL or IELTS score report - once you apply, you will be given online access to a student portal
+5. Official TOEFL, IELTS or Cambridge English score report - once you apply, you will be given online access to a student portal

 where you can check if you are required to submit a test score.
 If you do not have

 a passing test score OR have not yet taken a test, guaranteed conditional admission is available through our English language program.

 EXPEDITE PROCESSING: Send your unofficial transcripts and copies of documents for an early admission

 decision by using link: UPLOAD YOUR DOCUMENTS HERE .
 Be sure to change the file name to: your full name and email address.

 IMPORTANT NOTICE ABOUT I-20: Please be advised that you must send your official transcripts through postal mail and have your test scores sent directly to CSUSM from testing agencies before we can issue the I-20 for the student visa.